dfst/deepforge/docs/tutorials/storage.rst

     SciServer File Import

-Upon Success, the artifact will be available for use in `DeepForge`.
+Upon Success, the artifact will be available for use in DeepForge.

 .. note::
     See `Storage and Compute Adapters <../fundamentals/integration.html>`_ for more information on storage backends.